27 Telephony Terms Explained

 Soft Switch

 A soft switch is the software equivalent of a physical telephone switchboard.
-Internet-based telephony and even some traditional telecommunication networks use soft switches to manage the connection of phone calls.
+Internet-based telephony and even some traditional telecommunication networks use soft switches to manage phone call connections.

 Softphone